-- 8(1) A chairperson representing a ward must- - (a) in compliance with the schedule referred to in sub-rule (2) but at least once during every three month period; or - (b) when so directed by the speaker in terms of rule 7(1); or - (c) upon receipt of a written request signed by not less than 50 voters in his or her ward - convene a meeting of residents in the ward she or he represents at a time, date and venue determined by him or her, provided that at least fourteen days' notice of such meeting is given and that the venue of the meeting must be at a place within the ward concerned. - (2) Chairpersons representing wards must, within thirty days after they had been declared elected and thereafter as often as necessary, at a meeting called by the speaker, determine a schedule of dates for constituency meetings during the next twelve month period, provided that no such meeting may take place on a date scheduled for a council meeting in terms of rule 3 or 4. - (3) A chairperson referred to in sub-rule (1) must at the first ordinary council meeting after a constituency meeting submit a written report regarding such a meeting to the council.
-Such a report must be submitted to the municipal manager at least ten working days before the scheduled date of such council meeting for inclusion in the agenda for that meeting. - (4) Should a chairperson fail- - (a) to hold a constituency meeting in terms of sub-rule (1);or - (b) to submit a report in terms of sub-rule (3) - the provisions of items 13 and 14 of the code of conduct must be applied in respect of that chairperson. - (5) The speaker must supply a copy of a schedule in terms of sub-rule (2) to the municipal manager.
-The chairperson concerned must inform the municipal manager of every meeting to be held in terms of sub-rule (1)(b) or (c).
+- (1) A chairperson representing a ward must- - (a) in compliance with the schedule referred to in sub-rule (2) but at least once during every three-month period; or - (b) when so directed by the Speaker in terms of rule 7(1); or - (c) upon receipt of a written request signed by not less than 500 voters in his or her ward convene a meeting of residents in the ward she or he represents at a time, date and venue determined by him or her, provided that at least fourteen days' notice of such meeting is given and that the venue of the meeting must be at a place within the ward concerned. - (2) Chairpersons representing wards must, within thirty days after they had been declared elected and thereafter as often as necessary, at a meeting called by the Speaker, determine a schedule of dates for constituency meetings during the next twelve months' period, provided that no such meeting may take place on a date scheduled for a Council meeting in terms of rule 3 or 4. - (3) A chairperson referred to in sub-rule (1) must at the first ordinary Council meeting after a constituency meeting submit a written report regarding such a meeting to the Council.
+Such a report must be submitted to the Municipal Manager at least ten working days before the scheduled date of such Council meeting for inclusion in the agenda for that meeting. - (4) Should a chairperson fail- - (a) to hold a constituency meeting in terms of sub-rule (1); or - (b) to submit a report in terms of sub-rule (3) the provisions of items 13 and 14 of the code of conduct must be applied in respect of that chairperson. - (5) The Speaker must supply a copy of a schedule in terms of sub-rule (2) to the Municipal Manager.
+The chairperson concerned must inform the Municipal Manager of every meeting to be held in terms of sub-rule (1)(b) or (c).
+Meeting by tele- or videoconference.